guilload/guilload.github.io/_posts/2014-04-16-hello-world.md

 tags: []
 ---

-I have been willing to start a blog for a while... and this is finally happening!
-In fact, I am currently working on my first post about the internals of CPython string interning and I hope to publish it in a few days.
+I have been wanting to start a blog for a while... and it's finally happening!
+In fact, I'm currently working on my first post about CPython string interning and I hope to publish it in a few days.

 Meanwhile, I will leave you with two neat Python tricks I discovered last year in Raymond Hettinger's PyCon talk: ["Transforming Code into Beautiful, Idiomatic Python"](https://www.youtube.com/watch?v=OSGv2VnC0go).